Thertzlor/BandcampMonitor/README.md

 Want to know which of the millions of albums on bandcamp might be worth your time?
 Seeing what people are throwing their money at right now might be a good start.

 ## Installation
+Bandcamp Monitor is deployed as a GitHub page at [https://thertzlor.github.io/BandcampMonitor/]([https://](https://thertzlor.github.io/BandcampMonitor/)) for your enjoyment.

-Simply clone this repository, and after `npm install` either run `npm run dev` to quickly get a local dev server up or `npm run build` to get a the bundled app you can put on your server.
+To run it yourself, simply clone this repository and after `npm install` either run `npm run dev` to quickly get a local dev server up or `npm run build` for the bundled app you can put on your server.

 >**Note:** Bandcamp Monitor does not centrally store any data on any servers, it only fetches requests from bandcamp and any favorites, filters and settings are stored locally on your client.